-For the first time, JoD content is available on iBooks.
-Download our inaugural article, Yascha Mounk’s “The Undemocratic Dilemma” (April 2018), free of charge at this link, and keep an eye out for additional articles to follow soon.
+For the first time, JoD content is available on iTunes.
+Browse our listing of articles currently ready for download, and keep an eye out for additional content to follow soon.

 In a thirty-minute interview, frequent Journal contributor and Editorial Board member Ivan Krastev discusses with the Open Society Foundation’s Leonard Benardo his new book After Europe.